 - Updating the eLicenser Control Center

-- Initialising preferences
+- Initializing preferences

 - Updating the sequencer